AnirudhG07/cheatshh/README.md

 - Comprehensive cheatsheets for various command-line utilities and tools.
 - Easy-to-use interface for quickly accessing and executing commands, powered by fuzzy finder(fzf) and whiptail.
-- Customizable cheatshheets and groups to suit your needs.
+- Customizable cheatsheets and groups to suit your needs.
 - TLDR and MAN pages visible in the preview.
 - Easy to add, edit, delete commands & groups and play around.
 - Bookmark commands to access them outside of group as well.